The Brave (film)

-The Brave is a 1997 American independent neo-western film adapted from the Gregory McDonald novel of the same title.
-It was directed and co-written by Johnny Depp.
-The cast includes Depp and Marlon Brando.
+The Brave is a 1997 American independent neo-western film directed by and starring Johnny Depp from a screenplay he co-wrote with D. P. Depp and Paul McCudden, based on the Gregory McDonald novel of the same title.
+The film also stars Marlon Brando, Marshall Bell, Frederic Forrest and Elpidia Carrillo.

-This film was Depp's directorial debut.
-He co-wrote the screenplay with his brother.
-The film was first shown at the 1997 Cannes Film Festival where it received negative reviews from the US alone, and received 2 nominations in general.
-The film was released in theaters and on DVD internationally, but not in the United States, as Depp did not want to release it to a general public that criticized it.
+This film was Depp's directorial and screenwriting debut.
+It premiered at the 1997 Cannes Film Festival where it received negative reviews from American critics and was nominated for the Palme d'Or and the Caméra d'Or.
+The film was released in theaters and on DVD internationally, but not in the United States; Depp stated that he did not want to release it to a general public that had criticized it.

 Plot

 A Native American man named Raphael lives with his wife and two children in a remote community, near a garbage dump.
 He sells whatever he can to make a living.
 Raphael, seeing the hopelessness of his situation and his inability to provide for his family, agrees to star in a snuff film for a large sum of money that he hopes will give his family a chance for a better life.

 Having been given part of the money in advance, Raphael is given a week to live and then return to be tortured and killed in front of the camera.
-Over the course of his final week of his life Raphael changes his relationship with his wife and children and faces his own personal anguish with his fate.
+Over the course of his final week of his life Raphael changes his relationship with his wife and children and faces his own personal anguish over his fate.